Dongkesi-2018/CarND-MPC-Project/README.md

 ### The Model

-**Veichle Model**
+**Vehicle  Model**

-This picture is a veichle model, but in this project, because of the inconsistent angle of the simulator, need to invert delta_t(steer_value).
+This picture is a vehicle model, but in this project, because of the inconsistent angle of the simulator, need to invert delta_t(steer_value).

 <img src="./writeup_res/vmodel.png" height="50%" width="50%" alt="vmodel" />